 Alternative treatments for a torn disc

 Most physicians begin treatment for a torn disc through conservative means, including over-the-counter pain medications, lifestyle changes, physical therapy and intermittent rest.
 Many patients choose to supplement these treatments with alternative therapies.
-Though some of these approaches are still outside the medical mainstream, there are a large number of patients who reported finding meaningful relief from the following methods:
+Though some of these approaches are still outside the medical mainstream, there are a large number of patients who report finding some degree of relief from the following methods:

 - Massage therapy